Frequently asked questions about the new data warehouse and how it works in tandem with our Workday enterprise system, as well as Data Governance FAQs

 - If you need to report on a different combination of Legacy/Workday data (other than Workday Journals/Legacy AIS Transactions), please submit a request to the Data Team.

 Fortunately, year-over-year reporting will become easier the longer we’re in the new system.
-For example, if you want to run a two-year report, you’ll be able to do that completely in Workday after two years.
+For example, if you want to run a two-year report, you’ll be able to do that completely in Workday when two years have passed since the July 2021 Workday go-live date.

 The type of Cognos training you need depends on whether you are a report author or a report user.
 Take this quiz to help you identify the best training path for you.